STEFANOVIVAS/challenge-delta-lake/readme.md

 ### Changing permissions in the local folder ./delta so we can write files there.

+    sudo chmod a+rwx ./delta

+#### This command gives full permissions for everyone to respective folder.
+Probably not the safer solution but a think that for a testing project it's ok.
 ### Quickstart.py test file

     from delta import configure_spark_with_delta_pip